traderjoe-xyz/joe-docs/docs/SDK/claimFees.md

 ---
 sidebar_position: 4
-sidebar_label: Claim Fees
+sidebar_label: Claiming Fees
 ---

-# Claim Fees
+# Claiming Fees

 This guide shows how to claim the rewards from your V2 liquidity pool using the SDKs, Subgraph, and Ethers.js.